ibm-cloud-docs/dl/order-nsp.md

 1. After the Letter of Authorization (LOA) is uploaded by the IBM team, the connection status changes to **Waiting LOA Review**.
 At this time, you can click the corresponding buttons to preview and accept the LOA.
 After accepting the LOA, you can download the LOA document.
 2. After accepting the LOA and downloading it, the connection status changes to **Waiting completion notice upload**.
 At this time, you must take the LOA document to your carrier and get the completion notice.
-3. After receiving the completion notice, upload it.
+3. After receiving the completion notice, upload it (the completion notice must be in PDF format with the name **completion_notice.pdf** in order for the automation to process it properly).
 The specific connection shows an option in the {{site.data.keyword.cloud_notm}} console to upload the completion notice.
 Notice that the connection status changes to **Completion notice review in progress**.
 4. The IBM team reviews the completion notice and accepts it.
 The IBM team then places the cross-connect fiber in the ports mentioned in the LOA.
 This completes the Direct Link configuration and the connection status changes to **Provisioned**.
 5. **Link status** indicates **Up**.
 You must then configure the BGP parameters on the Customer Edge Router (CER) for BGP session establishment.
 After this is completed, both the **BGP status** and **Link status** indicate **Up**.